 Are there privacy concerns when banning?

 Keep records professional and minimal.
 Don’t share sensitive information in public channels.
 Use private messages when communicating about bans if appropriate, and rely on audit logs for accountability.
+Is NordVPN Worth The Money: A Honest Review of Pricing, Privacy, and Performance 2026

 How do I ensure new moderators follow the same rules?